 “Cortisol could be useful in treating addiction.
 At this point, however, the present study is a proof of concept that cortisol has an influence on craving.
 A potential clinical relevance has to be tested in further studies,” co–lead investigator Dominique de Quervain, MD, director of the Division of Cognitive Neuroscience, at the University of Basel, in Switzerland, told Medscape Medical News.

 The study seemed to have limited application initially, as the administration of the chemical only worked in patients with a lower level of heroin consumption.
-However, as it points out, there are indications that the use has merit and warrants further research.
+However, as it points out, there are indications that the use of Cortisol in heroin addiction treatment has merit and warrants further research.
 Details of the study appear in the journal Translational Psychiatry.

 While it is possible that a single daily dose of cortisol could be used to help prevent relapse, it is just one of many new treatments being studied.
 There is a huge emphasis on heroin addiction treatment both inside the United States and around the world, primarily due to the surge in use and subsequent loss of life from the drug.
 At this point, anything that shows promise in being able to preserve life and restore people to good health can be considered as a potential aid in recovery.